schlepandslide/phylo-proj/notebook-log.md

 - IQ-Tree
 - mrbayes

+The data was randomly collected from the NCBI database of the genus *Pseudomonas*, focusing on the s16 gene

-# 2/20/25
+# 2/20/25 CLUSTALX
-- removed old data set, new data comes from ncbi. see the fna file for more info
-- Used ClustalX2 on new data: pseudomonas.fna

 Pros: Very easy to install, UI based
-Cons: The same as ClustalW2, may not be as complete as T-coffee
+Cons: The same as ClustalW2, may not be as complete or accurate as T-coffee

 Based on a windows install, you can essentially plug-and-play.
 Though install clustalW2 beforehand using the documentation Load the fna file > Ctrl+O > Ctrl+L to make alignments > Save sequence as nexus, and .phy

-# 3/4/25
+# 3/4/25 BASIC TREE ALIGNMENT
 - updated fasta alignments
 - wrote r script using ape and pranghorn
-	- follows the same process as class, except uses njs() due to an error *note that this is unessecary for the pipeline and was done as an exercise
+	- follows the same process as class, except uses njs() due to an error

+*note that this is unessecary for the pipeline and was done as an exercise*

-# 3/20/25
+# 3/20/25 IQ-TREE
 - replaced the dataset once again, say hello to the 16s gene of *Pseudomonas*
 - chose IQ-Tree as my software for max. likelihood
 	- mainly due to RAxML not running on windows